saltmktg/mt-ga-tracking/README.md

 This repository contains pieces of code being used on the Meeting Tomorrow website: http://meetingtomorrow.com

-The goal of the code is to attach Google Analytics (GA) tracking parameters to the end of the `src` for several iframe URLs.
-When the code works, you can "Inspect Element" on the iframe `src`, double-click into the `src` and see something like this (notice the GA tracking parameters placed into the end of the URL - things like `custentity_ga_search_medium` and `custentity_ga_search_campaign`):
+The goal of the code is to attach Google Analytics (GA) tracking parameters to the end of the `src` for several iframes.
+When the code works, you can "Inspect Element" on the iframe `src`, double-click into the `src` and see something like this (notice the GA tracking parameters placed into the end - things like `custentity_ga_search_medium` and `custentity_ga_search_campaign`):

 ![iframe screenshot](http://s17.postimg.org/q2w0gc7fz/iframe_screenshot.png)